cduarte3/f2read/README.md

 ### new-read <fl...>
 - ```bun f2 new-read fileName```
 > <br>Running new-read with a following path to a file name will pass in the file and use the tool.<br><br>
+**NOTE: If you are passing in a file, for example main.py, the tool will assume it is inside the src folder.
+Typing a file path such as ./src/main.py also works, or you can type a path to a different folder.
+If filename has no path, program will check in src folder by default.**<br><br>

 ### --output filePath OR --o filePath
 - ```bun f2 new-read fileName --output filePath.md```